-I recommend ROBOCOPP in almost every guide I write, and for good reason.
+I recommend Vigilant in almost every guide I write, and for good reason.
 It’s the smallest travel gadget I own, and I wear it as a bracelet both at home and on the road.
 If danger approaches, you pull the pin easily out to sound an alarm as loud as a fire truck, scaring off bad guys, bears and other potential attackers.
-Get $6 off with code “JOURNEY10”!
-Price: $15.99.22 #awesome #gifts for female #travelers, including innovative travel gear & accessories.
+Price: $16.99.22 #awesome #gifts for female #travelers, including innovative travel gear & accessories.
 Click To Tweet

 This is another brand I constantly talk about, as I’ve been using their garments for over five years of traveling.
 Safety should always be your number one priority.
 These garments feature hidden interior pockets, ensuring thieves can never even know you’re carrying cash.
 Price: $9.90+.